 If it is, you either need to:

-Can we adjust Google's search results within the U-M domain to bring some items up before others when certain search criteria are entered?
+Can we adjust Google's search results within the U-M domain to bring some items up before others when specific search criteria are entered?

 No. The functionality provided by the Google search engine tool is governed by complex algorithms that take many different variables into account.
 The M+Google team is not able to influence what results come up in a search, even within the UMICH domain.
 (See How Search Works for more information.)
 However, there are ways to increase the value of your site's content that can improve your site's ranking.
 See Google's guide on Search Engine Optimization (SEO) for helpful information.
 (Note that there are no advertisements in the M+Google core apps.)